by Dave Anthony

 This involved a major change in personnel.
 The boys recruited a new lead singer in Bon Scott.
 Also originally from Scotland but now an Australian, Bon was in previous groups vastly different from AC/DC.
 If you don’t

 believe me, check out this early televised performance in the 1960s by his boy band The Valentines.
-Not exactly the rough and tumble Bon Scott front AC/DC in the 70s asking if he could do your dirty deeds for dirt cheap.
+Not exactly the rough and tumble Bon Scott from AC/DC in the 70s asking if he could do your dirty deeds for dirt cheap.

 With Bon and his gravelly voice in tow, Malcolm and Angus now had the license to turn up the volume and speed up the pace on the early Chuck Berry sounds to produce a heavy-punching brand of rock perfect for the mid-70s hard rock era.